Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Experiments

 We select baselines from several related research lines including single network embedding methods, graph-based semi-supervised learning methods, deep domain adaptation methods, and transfer learning methods for networked data.
 The descriptions of them are listed as follows:

-\begin{itemize}[leftmargin=0.3cm] \item \textbf{DeepWalk}~\cite{KDD-14-Bryan}, \textbf{node2vec}~\cite{KDD-16-Grover}, \textbf{ANRL}~\cite{IJCAI-ZhangYBZYZE018}: They are single network embedding methods.
-Both DeepWalk and node2vec first transform network topology into node sequences, and then use skip-gram model to learn node representations.
-ANRL is a deep attributed network embedding model adapted from autoencoder, and we use its best variant ANRL-WAN. \item \textbf{GCN}~\cite{ICLR-16-KipfW}, \textbf{GraphSAGE}~\cite{NIPS-17-HamiltonYL}: They can be used for semi-supervised learning and representation learning.GCN is a deep convolutional network for graph-structured data, which integrates network topology, node attributes and observed labels into an end-to-end learning framework.
+\begin{itemize}[leftmargin=0.3cm] \item \textbf{DeepWalk}~\cite{KDD-14-Bryan}, \textbf{node2vec}~\cite{KDD-16-Grover}: They are single network embedding methods using network structure only.
+Both DeepWalk and node2vec first transform network topology into node sequences, and then use skip-gram model to learn node representations. \item \textbf{ANRL}~\cite{IJCAI-ZhangYBZYZE018}, \textbf{LANE}~\cite{WSDM-17-HuangLH}: They are attributed network embedding methods.
+ANRL is a deep model adapted from autoencoder, and we use its best variant ANRL-WAN.
+LANE jointly projects an attributed network and its node labels into a unified embedding space by eigenvector decomposition. \item \textbf{GCN}~\cite{ICLR-16-KipfW}, \textbf{GraphSAGE}~\cite{NIPS-17-HamiltonYL}: They can be used for semi-supervised learning and representation learning.GCN is a deep convolutional network for graph-structured data, which integrates network topology, node attributes and observed labels into an end-to-end learning framework.
 GraphSAGE is a variant of GCN with different aggregation methods. \item \textbf{DNNs}, \textbf{WDGRL}~\cite{AAAI-ShenQZY18}: These two deep models only utilize node attributes.
 DNNs is a multi-layer perceptron.
 WDGRL is a state-of-the-art adversarial domain adaptation method with the assumption of IID vector-based inputs in each domain. \item \textbf{NetTr}~\cite{ICDM-FangYZ13}, \textbf{CDNE}~\cite{arxiv-shen-cdne}: These are transfer learning methods for networked data.
 NetTr learns transferable representations based on network topology only.
-CDNE is adapted from autoencoder by adding MMD loss across networks for domain adaptation. \end{itemize} We denote our proposed methods with regular GCN layers (Eq.~(\ref{gcn_hidden})) as AdaGCN and improved GCN layers (Eq.~(\ref{igcn_hidden})) as AdaIGCN.
+CDNE is adapted from autoencoder by adding MMD loss across networks for domain adaptation. \end{itemize} We denote our methods with regular GCN layers (Eq.~(\ref{gcn_hidden})) as AdaGCN and improved GCN layers (Eq.~(\ref{igcn_hidden})) as AdaIGCN.